SwitchCraftCC/sc-docs/src/chatbox/computercraft.md

 ### chatbox.getLicenseOwner()

-Returns the username of the player that owns this chatbox license.
+Returns the username and [user object](websocket.md#user-object) of the player that owns this chatbox license.

 ### chatbox.isConnected()